 The Chelsea Physic Garden was created in 1673 as the “Apothecaries’ Garden in London” to grow plants to be used as medicines, hence the term “Physic” in the name, referring to the medical purpose of the venue.

-To put it in a nutshell, Chelsea Physic Garden is a celebration of the beauty and importance of plants in our lives!
+In a nutshell, Chelsea Physic Garden is a joyful celebration of plants, their beauty, their history, and just how much they brighten up our lives!

 A peaceful green oasis in London